Ricetta in Italiano

 Yes, that’s it!
 Ready to enjoy!

-If you like these Italian carnival donuts, here is the printable recipe!
+If you like these Italian carnival donuts, here is the easy recipe recipe!

 Italian Carnivals Donuts